EC is the name of a chemotherapy combination. It is made up of the following drugs. The pronunciation is in brackets.

 These side effects happen in between 1 and 10 out of every 100 people (between 1 and 10%).
 You might have one or more of them.
 They include:

-- heart problems such as change in heart rhythm, heart rate or a build up of fluid in the body (congestive heart failure)
+heart problems such as change in heart rhythm, heart rate and heart failure

 Rare side effects